Covid-19: Measures in place to help Business Owners

 VAT Payments Deferred

 The Government has announced that any VAT payments due between now and 30th June 2020 can be deferred until 5th April 2021.
 This can happen automatically, with no application or prior approval required by HMRC.
 VAT repayments will be paid as normal.

 We would obviously advise our clients to continue paying their VAT on time where possible, only deferring if they absolutely 100% need to.

 While many of individuals will have only just paid an income tax bill at the end of January, the next payment will already feel like it’s looming large.
 The government has announced though that the next Income Tax/Self Assessment instalment, due by 31st July 2020, can be deferred until 31st January 2021 if necessary.
 Again, no application or prior approval is required from HMRC.

 We would obviously advise our clients to continue paying their Income Tax on time where possible, only deferring if they absolutely 100% need to.

 Coronavirus Business Interruption Loan Scheme

-After calls for support, Chancellor Sunak has announced that self-employed workers – who earn under £50,000 a year – will be able to apply for a grant worth 80% of their average monthly profits over the last three years.
+After calls for support, Chancellor Sunak has announced that self-employed workers – who earn under £50,000 a year and have completed a 2018/19 Self Assessment Tax Return – will be able to apply for a grant worth 80% of their average monthly profits over the last three tax years.

 The money – up to a maximum of £2,500 a month and taxable – will be paid in a lump sum, although this is not likely to arrive until at least June.
+The application process is currently being considered though it is our understanding that HMRC will write to those taxpayers who are eligible directly.
 Self-employed people can continue to work, as they receive support.

 If you’ve got any questions then please do contact us on 01892 513515 or firstname.lastname@example.org.